 A vocational school, often referred to as a trade school, is a post-secondary institution that operates for the purpose of giving its students skills needed to perform a certain job.
-Vocational schools teach jobspecific skills and are considered to be institutions devoted to training rather than education, practical versus academic education.
+Vocational schools teach job-

 There are a variety of options including: Agriculture, Automotive, Business, Criminal Justice, Culinary Arts, Diesel, Electronics, Graphic Arts, Health Care Careers, Heating/Ventilation/AC/Refrigeration, Human Services, Child Development, Horticulture, Manufacturing, and Welding.